2D Animation for Beginners

 You can see his work on 2D animated Disney classics such as Aladdin, The Lion King, Tarzan, and Mulan, as well as TV classics such as the Animaniacs, and the Smurfs.

 During this 6-week workshop, you’ll have live Q&As with your mentor each week in addition to receiving an assignment designed to build your skills.
 Plus, your mentor will review and critique each of your assignments and provide you with a video of their feedback so you can improve your work.

 Learn 2D Animation from a Disney Legend

-Tackle classic animation techniques and workflows with guidance from longtime Disney Animator Jay Jackson.
-In the perfect blend of old and new, Jay will help you animate traditional 2D scenes using modern, digital tools.
+Tackle classic animation techniques and workflows with guidance from longtime Disney Animators Jay Jackson or T. Dan Hofstedt.
+In the perfect blend of old and new, they will help you animate traditional 2D scenes using modern, digital tools.

 2D Animation Student Gallery